mohananimb/marketplace-backend/README.md

 ### Go to backend directory
 Do npm install to install the dependencies.
-Hit npm run dev commant.
+Hit npm run dev command.
 It will start backend server.

 ### Get back to the root directory